hyperfiddle/hyperfiddle/README.md

 * (coming soon) enterprise security middleware
 * (coming soon) Python classpaths

-Use cases: enterprise workbench apps, customer support tools, microservice internal state observability and debugging tools, internal control plane apps, interactive dashboards.
+**Use cases:** enterprise workbench apps, customer support tools, microservice internal state observability and debugging tools, internal control plane apps, line of business "CRUD" (CQRS) apps.

 **FAQ: Does it have AI?** Yes, we are starting to experiment with agents and it's going to be every bit as amazing as you imagine.